dvigneshwer/deeprust/open-canvas/open-canvas.md

 ## Key - Metrics

-* Number of different enpoints
+* Stable implementation of the various machine learning algorithms out there

 ## Resources required